Wood ash is helpful in the garden. Commonly used as a soil amendment, it is a good source of calcium, potassium, phosphorus, and magnesium.

 1. Natural Fertilizer

 Plants need a variety of essential nutrients to thrive.
-Some of these can be found within wood ashes.
+Some of these can be found in wood ashes.

 To effectively use wood ash as fertilizer, apply 10 to 15 pounds per 1,000 square feet of soil.
-It is good for asparagus, leeks, beets, tomatoes, roses, and fruit trees.
+It is suitable for asparagus, leeks, beets, tomatoes, roses, and fruit trees.

 2. Add to Compost

-A healthy compost pile is what gardeners hope for.
-The addition of small amounts of ashes from the wood fire will help keep it healthy by maintaining the neutral condition of the compost.
+Gardeners hope for a healthy compost pile.
+Adding small amounts of ashes from the wood fire will help keep it healthy by maintaining the compost’s neutral condition.

-The smell of ashes also becomes a deterrent to wildlife like bears, who would otherwise consider the compost a free buffet.
+The smell of ashes also deters wildlife, such as bears, who would otherwise consider the compost a free buffet.

 Also, check the middle of the compost before adding ashes and again a month later.
-You will find that it contains greater numbers of composting worms working hard.
+You will find that it contains a more significant number of hard-working composting worms.

 3. Garden Lime Substitute